EQUITY, DIVERSITY, AND INCLUSION COMMITTEE

 • Respect: We affirm each student’s right to be treated with respect and dignity regardless of their gender, sexual orientation, race, socioeconomic status, or physical and mental ability.
 Furthermore, while having one’s viewpoints, opinions, and beliefs challenged is a core tenet of higher education, all members of the community, including faculty, staff, and students, commit to doing so with empathy and attentiveness to the difference between one’s intention and subsequent impact.

-Questions, Comments, and Concerns Form (must be using a UNCG account to view)
+(Must be using a UNCG account to view.)

 This is an outline of the work being done by the Scaffolding Change Committee on an Anti-Racist/Bias Action Plan.
 We will continuously update the information below as work is completed.